 Genre Shift: A common B story was to have Sally and either Harry or Tommy engage in sudden behavior change.
 For example, after Sally starts dating a man named Tony The Butcher, Sally starts acting like an Italian mob girlfriend, and Tommy starts behaving like a Goodfella.
 In addition, most early Sally/Don scenes all were taken straight out of Film Noir.

-Getting Crap Past the Radar: Numerous times.
-The episode titles, for instance: "A Dick Replacement," "My Mother, My Dick," "Shall We Dick," etc.
+Getting Crap Past the Radar: Every episode has Dick's name in it, resulting in "A Dick Replacement," "My Mother, My Dick," "Shall We Dick," etc.

 "Assault with a Deadly Dick"

 Surely the worst offender is "Gobble, Gobble, Dick, Dick"